-When you think of rotoscoping, think of the last cover band that you heard.
+When you think of rotoscoping in stop-motion, think of the last cover band that you heard.
 Maybe it was really bad, or maybe it was amazing.
-Either way, it probably sounded something like the original and was fun to listen to.
+Either way, it probably sounded something like the original but they likely added their own spin.
 When rotoscoping, a stop motion animator uses pre-existing film footage from an old T.V. show or movie to “cover” a video scene.

 The first step of rotoscoping is to find a film clip.
 The sky is the limit here.
 The clip could be as silly as an old Wendy’s commercial, as funny as a Seinfeld episode, or as dramatic as a show like Days of Our Lives.
 This film clip is what you will use as a model for your stop motion animation movie.